inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 A lot of the inspiration to the requests module comes from collaborative source code platforms like GitHub and GitLab and their pull/merge requests features.
 Other inspiration comes from user support systems like UserVoice.

-There are however notable differences between between pull/merge requests and requests in InvenioRDM.
+There are however notable differences between pull/merge requests and requests in InvenioRDM.
 Pull/merge requests is always made against a specific repository, and thus naturally *belong* to a given repository.
 This means that they are accessible on a single URL endpoint and permissions are conceptually somewhat easy to understand.

 Requests in InvenioRDM however makes sense from multiple endpoints depending on who is looking and the context they are doing it in.